 by Thomas Booth

 Brothers, I realize that we’re just not wired the same as everyone else.
-I looked up the phases of dying and here they are for civilians: denial, anger, bargaining, depression and acceptance.
-WTFO?
+I looked up the phases of dying and here they are for civilians: denial, anger, bargaining, depression, and acceptance.
+WTF?
 This all Greek to me.
 Not applicable or even understandable.
-I think all of us accepted years ago during our A-Team time that though none us wants to die, we’re also not afraid to die.
-It’s the contract we must make within our selves to be a Green Beret.
+I think all of us accepted years ago during our A-Team time that though none of us wants to die, we’re also not afraid to die.
+It’s the contract we must make within ourselves to be a Green Beret.
 We just view death as crap that happens eventually, now or later, doesn’t really matter to us.

-Here is one SF Brother’s Phases of Dying:
+Here are one SF Brother’s Phases of Dying:

-- Not looking good for me, but that’s just more of the suck, and we all know it well.
+1. Not looking good for me, but that’s just more of the suck, and we all know it well.
 Nothing new here.
 If it happens, we got to plan for it.
-If it don’t happen, then God awarded me some bonus time.
+If it doesn’t happen, then God awarded me some bonus time.